-and the state of t 1.
-Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
-To what extent does this need or problem exist in the Town of Richmond? tank lorge astablished in 1992.
-CUST investigates all sexual associates human trafficking child infant Catalities and severa child abuse.
-CUST also heeps date on SOR.
-In FYIS, Richmond had BIV cases & four SORE.
+1. Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
+To what extent does this need or problem exist in the Town of Richmond?
+(UST is a comply wide took force exhabitable in 1992.
+CUST investigates all several assaults because to flicking child infant fatalities and several child abuse.
+CUST also heave data on SORs.
+In FYIS, Richmond had BIY cases & four SORs.
 2. Program Summary: a.
 Identify the target/recipients of program services.
 Specify the number of Town residents your program will serve during the fiscal year and explain the basis upon which this number is calculated.
 Indicate any eligibility requirements your program has with respect to age, gender, income or residence.
-Cust investigate as many cases as the four presents which fell under our design. b.
+Cost presents which full under our design. b.
 Identify what is to be accomplished or what change will occur from participating in the program.
 How will people be better off as a result of participating in the program?
 Describe the steps you take to make the project known to the public, and make the program accessible and inclusive?
-CUST is a law enforcement within advocate and Death State Attorney.
-CUST is fraised specifically to headle this type of the case work.
+CUST is a loss enforcement than the project known to the public, and make the program accessible and inclusive?
+Lust is a dedicated DCF investigate within advocate and Death State Attorney.
+CUST is frained specifically to handle this type of the case work.
 3. Program Funding: a.
 Identify how Town funds, specifically, will be used (i.e., funds will provide "X" amount of units of service.)
-Fach found in Chittender Country which class not provide as "in kind" donation of LE is assessed a dollar amount based on a population formula.
-Funding is used to support Cust in all areas of cases. b.
+Each town in Chittender County which does not provide as "in kind" donation of LE is assessed and challes amount besed on a population formula.
+Funding its used to support Cust in all crease of cases. b.
 List the other agencies to whom you are submitting a request for funds for this program and the amount requested.
 How would this program be modified should revenues be lost?
-See Hacked funding formula Cust.
-Cust.
-C. ORGANIZATIONAL CAPACITY Describe your agency's capability to provide the program including its history, previous experience providing this service, management structure and staff expertise.
-CUST provides an Annual Report to every town. based on the prior (Escal Year
+See affected funding formula C. ORGANIZATIONAL CAPACITY 1.
+Describe your agency's capability to provide the program including its history, previous experience providing this service, management structure and staff expertise.
+CUST provides an Annual Report to every town based on the prior (Escal Hear)